scharlau/Rails_Guessing_Game/README.md

 # The Rails Guessing Game #
-This is a simple Rails version of the guessing game in Ruby found at https://github.com/scharlau/RubyPractice/tree/master/02/guess.
-We now want to use this to develop a Rails version for use online.
-This will help us better understand Rails apps with models.

-As before, this is a 'Deliberate Practice' session.
+This is a 'Deliberate Practice' session.
 So there is no one 'correct' solution.
 The goal of the session is to take the time to work with someone else if possible, or on your own, to explore how you might make the code better than it is.
 This is a prototype, a learning tool, so has some parts which